wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ComprehensiveGuide.md

 # Comprehensive VSM Guide

-An in-depth guide to the VSM architecture, framework, and resulting patterns
+An in-depth guide to the VSM architecture, framework, and patterns

 ## Overview